 At the time of the deal, Haelan was buying the market leader in baseball cards.
 But by the end of 1952, Topps had overtaken them.
 In 1952 it was a close race.
 But in 1953, Topps outsold Bowman almost 3 to 1 in spite of Bowman issuing a landmark set that year.

-On top of the cost of the legal battles, both companies were experimenting with expensive new printing technologies to try to win in the marketplace.
+On top of the cost of the legal battle, both companies were experimenting with expensive new printing technologies to try to win in the marketplace.
 This was great for consumers but terrible for profits.

 One of the board members of Haelan Laboratories happened to be John Connelly, founder of a Philadelphia box company that survived until 1999.
 In 1955, Connelly arranged for Connelly Container to buy out Haelan Labs.
 Connelly Container saw both the gum and trading card business as a low-profit, low-margin drain on business and was interested only in divesting it as quickly and with as little legal trouble as possible.
-That was why Connelly Container sold Bowman Gum to Topps in 1956 for a mere $200,000.
+That was why Connelly Container sold Bowman Gum to Topps on January 20, 1956 for a mere $200,000.
 It even signed a five-year non-compete agreement.

 Connelly Container had the final say in the matter.
 Connelly was more interested in a walk-away deal.
 The risk that Topps might be able to drag Bowman’s former owner into court along with its new competitor was small.
 But Connelly wanted no part in it.
 This was the last of a series of events that led to Topps getting essentially a 25-year monopoly on the sale of baseball cards.